aureliengervasi/udacity_data_analist/P3 - Wrangle OpenStreetMap Data/README.md

 - Process data from very large files that can not be cleaned with spreadsheet programs
 - Learn how to store, query, and aggregate data using MongoDB

 The first part of my work is focused on getting some first clues about data quality of the OSM file.
-The idea was to find out which treatment has to be done to the data before importing it to the database.
+The idea is to find out which treatment has to be done to the data in order to improve its quality before importing it to the database.
+The main focus is on postcodes, streetnames, and population.

-But as the file size is very big, it was not very handy to do all the auditing via the OSM file.
-This is why, after having imported the data into MongoDB, I started with some further auditing in order to check the data quality level.
+As the file size is very big, it is not very handy to do all the auditing via the OSM file.
+This is why, after having imported the data into MongoDB, I start with some further auditing in order to check the data quality level.

-Once satisfied with the MongoDB database, I used some queries to analyze the OSM data further and tried to find out interesting numbers or trends with the Paris Metroline data.
+When satisfied with the MongoDB database, I use some queries to analyze the OSM data further and try to find out interesting numbers or trends with the Paris Metroline data.

 ##Jupyter Notebook